Edward-Chen03/Stack-Overflow/README.md

 This project is designed to be a small scale recreation of the website stack overflow.
 It uses javascript and a mongo database to replicate functionality and implementation.
 Please see below for instructions.

-## Instructions to setup and run project
+## Instructions

 Run npm install in both the client and server directory

-Make sure to install the following packages using npm install in the server directory:
+Make sure the following packages are install in the server directory: express, express-session, connect-mongo, nodemon, cors, mongoose

-express

-express-session

-connect-mongo

-nodemon

-cors

-mongoose

- Run npm install axios in the client directory.
+Make sure the following packages are installed in the client directory: axios

-Make sure mongosh is running as a background service (this project uses MongoDB Community Server which can be installed here https://www.mongodb.com/docs/manual/administration/install-community/): run mongod in a separate terminal and then run mongosh in another separate terminal and open mongoDBCompass GUI
+Make sure mongo is running as a background service (this project uses MongoDB Community Server which can be installed here https://www.mongodb.com/docs/manual/administration/install-community/).
+Mongo can be ran in the terminal as mongod which will establish a connection to the database

-To run our project, first make sure to create a fake_so database in the mongo compass (delete the automatic fake_so folder and create a new with fake_so in both fields).
-Then run our server/init.js file in a server directory terminal to populate the database.
-The first two arguments will the username and password for an admin user.
-The third argument will be adress to the mongodb. (node init.js username password (mongoDbAddress)) The email to login to this admin account will be 'admin@gmail.com' Then you can run nodemon server.js in your server directory terminal and then npm start in your separate client directory terminal.
+To create an admin user you can enter the following while in the server directory terminal: node init.js username password mongodb://127.0.0.1:27017/fake_so Please note that some artifical users and post will be created with the above command

+Then simply run the server in the server directory: nodemon server.js

+and run our client side code in the client directory: npm start